Ottoman Imperial Mosques – Istanbul (part 1)

 Mihrimah Sultan Mosque

-Of all Ottoman imperial mosques in Istanbul, the Süleymaniye Mosque is easily the most well known historic landmark.
-With its size and in its location, it dominates the city’s skyline.
-Also, together with the Blue Mosque, it is the most visited Ottoman era historic structure in Istanbul.
+Of all Ottoman imperial mosques in Istanbul, the Suleymaniye Mosque is easily the most recognisable historic landmark.
+With its size and location, it dominates the city’s skyline.
+Also, together with the Blue Mosque, it’s one of the most visited Ottoman historic structures.

-Masses of tourists invade the Blue Mosque, but not the Süleymaniye Mosque.
-However, I visited this mosque almost every time when I was in Istanbul in the past.
-I suspect that most other people do the same, in addition to Hagia Sophia and the Blue Mosque.
+Masses of tourists invade these two mosques.
+I visited this mosque almost every time when I was in Istanbul in the past.
+I suspect that most other people do the same, in addition to Hagia Sophia and Topkapi Palace.

 Istanbul